TeX-Live/tlcontrib/texmf-dist/doc/latex/acrotex/README.md

 6) Documentation for AeB (AcroTeX eDucatation Bundle) and eForms (including insdljs and dljslib).

+What's New (2018/12/13) More changes in exerquiz to support mi-solns; misc. bug fixes.

+What's New (2028/12/05) Some changes in exerquiz to support mi-solns.
+Require aeb-comment (version 3.2 of comment.sty).
+The newer versions of comment.sty are incompatible with eqexam (which is supported by exerquiz) and introduces spurious spaces.

 What's New (2018/11/27) Some changes to eforms package to support the new icon-appr package.